 - The ability to review a course at any time, 24/7, as a refresher

-You’ve probably seen health and safety e-learning courses before, but here’s one example–a still image from an e-learning course about forklift safety that illustrates the “stability triangle.”
+You’ve probably seen online health and safety tarining courses before, but here’s one example–a still image from an online safety training course about forklift safety that illustrates the “stability triangle.”

-Here’s a short video sample from the same forklift safety e-learning course:
+Here’s a short video sample from the same forklift safety course for online safety training:

-- In some cases, e-learning provides more effective training than other training methods.
-This can be because of e-learning’s ability to deliver sophisticated visuals, for example.
+- In some cases, an online training course provides more effective training than other training methods.
+This can be because of online courses’s ability to deliver sophisticated visuals, for example.
 See this research report by the well-regarded learning professional Dr. Will Thalheimer for evidence backing this up, or simply read our “Is eLearning Effective?” discussion with Dr. Thalheimer.

-- e-Learning gives your workers more control and flexibility over things like the pace of training.
+- Online safety training courses give your workers more control and flexibility over things like the pace of training.

-- At times when training delivered in different methods is equally effective, e-learning may be the most cost-effective training solution when training can be delivered equally effectively in various training methods.
+- At times when training delivered in different methods is equally effective, online safety training courses may be the most cost-effective training solution when training can be delivered equally effectively in various training methods.

-- e-Learning can be easier to use when delivering training to a large workfoce on a “just-in-time” basis.
+- Online safety training courses can be easier to use when delivering training to a large workforce on a “just-in-time” basis.

-- e-Learning makes it easier for workers to access and view training again for periodic refreshers.
+- Online safety training courses make it easier for workers to access and view training again for periodic refreshers.

-- e-Learning makes it easier to deliver a standard, consistent training message than (for example) instructor-led training.
+- Online safety training courses makes it easier to deliver a standard, consistent training message than (for example) instructor-led training.

-You probably know you can buy e-learning courses from training providers.
+You probably know you can buy online safety training courses from training providers.
 You can get them “off the shelf” or have them made custom for your training needs.
-But did you know you can also make your own e-learning courses for health and safety training?
+But did you know you can also make your own elearning courses for online health and safety training?
 It’s true and it’s easy enough.
 Want to know how?
 Here are some helpful resources: